 You may interact with people of various behaviors holding any position one way or another.
 To make your life easier, we gathered all-business types of customers and explained how to handle them at different stages of their buying journey:

 - Before the purchase.
 This is the most important stage in the customer journey.
 Don’t scare a client away with poor customer service, insufficient product knowledge, or unqualified staff.
 Try producing a glorious first impression that will work for you in the long run.

 - Successful purchase.
 There you have it.
-You can welcome a customer on board.
+Send a welcome message to a customer greeting them on board.
 Keep communicating with them and lend a helping hand whenever they need it.
 Find out how to steer a middle course and satisfy your newly converted customers.

 - After the purchase.
 Keep it going!
 Make everything so that your brand is remembered even after the deed is done.
 Try to gain social trust and turn your customers to your friends who can recommend you to their friends…well, you get the idea.